SEDocotor/hellgate-watcher/README.md

 # Upgrades

 - **Replaced JSON storage with a real database**, allowing for a huge increase in throughput.
-- **Switched backend to GO to utilize goroutines allowing for a significant performance increase
+- **Switched backend to GO to utilize goroutines**, allowing for a significant performance increase

 ## Features